msupply-foundation/msupply_docs/content/mobile/introduction/msupply_mobile_demo.md

 ![Custom invoices button on Navigator](/mobile/introduction/images/patient_search.png)

-You may now search a patient and carry out a vaccinations.
+You may now search a patient and carry out vaccinations.

 Good luck! :-)